marols/idiomatic-css/README.md

 in useful diffs and blames.

 * Use one discrete selector per line in multi-selector rulesets.
-* Include a single space before the opening brace of a ruleset.
 * Include one declaration per line in a declaration block.
 * Use one level of indentation for each declaration.
 * Include single space after the colon of a declaration.
 * Use lowercase and shorthand hex values, e.g., `#aaa`.
 * Use single or double quotes consistently.
-Preference is for double quotes, e.g., `content: ""`.
 * Quote attribute values in selectors, e.g., `input[type="checkbox"]`.
 * _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
 * Include a space after each comma in comma-separated property or function values.
-* Include a semi-colon at the end of the last declaration in a declaration block.
+* Always use a semi-colon at the end of a declaration.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.
 * Separate each ruleset by a blank line.